 Example: Call-off stock and VAT implications in France

-A Turkish company specialized in the manufacturing of car seats receives a long-term order from a French car manufacturer firm.
-The Turkish company delivers the car seats to storage facilities operated next to the car manufacturer factory.
+A UK company specialized in designing and manufacturing automotive seating receives a long-term order from a French car manufacturer.
+The UK company delivers the car seats to storage facilities operated next to the car manufacturer factory.
 The car manufacturer company will withdraw the seats only as they are needed in the car production process.
-The transfer of ownership between the Turkish company and the French company occurs at the time of the withdrawal.
+The transfer of ownership between the UK company and the French company occurs at the time of the withdrawal.

-If the car seats stored in France are sourced from a non-EU country, the Turkish company will have to pay import VAT and duty (if any) in France.
-The import VAT is however recoverable by the Turkish company provided that certain conditions are fulfilled:
+If the car seats stored in France are sourced from a non-EU country, the UK company will have to pay import VAT and duty (if any) in France.
+The import VAT is however recoverable by the UK company provided that certain conditions are fulfilled:

-- The Turkish company acts in France as the Importer of Record.
-In order to be able to act as the importer of record, the Turkish supplier must have an EORI number in France (unless he already holds an EU EORI number issued by the Customs Office.
+- The UK company acts in France as the Importer of Record.
+In order to be able to act as the importer of record, the UK supplier must first get an EORI number in France (unless he already holds an EU EORI number issued by the Customs Office.

-- The Turkish company appoints a tax representative located in France.
-Under the 13th Directive procedure, the fiscal representative will prepare and file a VAT refund claim at the French Tax Office.
+- The UK company appoints a fiscal representative located in France.
+Under the 13th Directive procedure, the fiscal representative will prepare and submit a VAT refund claim to the French Tax Authorities.

-According to specific VAT provisions in France, the invoices addressed by the Turkish supplier to the French car manufacturer should be issued without VAT because of the domestic reverse charge mechanism.
-The UK company will not be required to be registered for VAT in France, except in the case where some of the goods introduced in France are either re-exported or dispatched from another Member State where it is not registered for VAT purposes.
+According to specific VAT provisions in France, the invoices addressed by the UK supplier to the French car manufacturer should be issued without VAT because of the domestic reverse charge mechanism.
+The UK company will not be required to be registered for VAT purposes in France, except in the case where some of the goods introduced into France are either dispatched from another EU Member State (where he is not registered for VAT) or re-exported.